Sorry, you need to enable JavaScript to visit this website.

 Developing GIS With Free & Open Source Software

-Developing a GIS software stack with QGIS, OpenStreetMap, Drupal, GNU/Linux, PostGIS, GeoServer, Leaflet, and Maplibre involves integrating multiple components.
+Developing a GIS software with QGIS, OpenStreetMap, Drupal, GNU/Linux, PostGIS, GeoServer, Leaflet, and Maplibre involves integrating multiple components.
 Here are the fundamentals, broken down by each component:

 1. QGIS (Desktop GIS):